COVID-19 numbers explained: Did lockdown made an impact to slowdown the spread of coronavirus?

 How to run a work place amidst the coronavirus outbreak

-In April, the Computer modeling projections reportedly claimed that at the rate the disease was spreading in the country during then, with no lockdown put in place, the country would have reached the 1,00,000-mark by the end of April.
+In April, the Computer modelling projections reportedly claimed that at the rate the disease was spreading in the country during then, with no lockdown put in place, the country would have reached the 1,00,000-mark by the end of April.

 On May 18, more than 4,600 new cases were reported in India, slightly less than a day earlier when more than 5,000 cases were discovered for the first time.